Skip to main content

 RDK

-1. Before starting the test, adjust the RDK to performance mode to ensure the accuracy of the test results.
-Use the following commands:
+1. Before testing, switch the RDK to performance mode to ensure accurate test results.
+Use the following command:

 echo performance > /sys/devices/system/cpu/cpufreq/policy0/scaling_governor